rust-lang/rfcs/text/0000-tool-dependencies.md

 Allow crates to declare versioned dependencies on tools they use, such as cargo and rustc.
-Declare these as dependencies on special crate names such as `tool:cargo`, which can appear anywhere a dependency can currently appear.
+Declare these as dependencies on special crate names such as `tool:cargo` and `tool:rustc`, which can appear anywhere a dependency can currently appear.

 # Motivation
 [motivation]: #motivation